typedb/typedb-docs/_08-schema/01-concepts.md

 [tab:end]
 </div>

 As you can see in the example above, when defining relationships, what follows the `sub` keyword can be a label previously given to another relationship.
 In this case, `employment` and `board-membership` are both considered to be subtypes of `membership` which is itself a subtype of `affiliation`.
-By subtyping a parent relationship, the children inherit all attributes owned and roles related to their parent.
+By subtyping a parent relationship, the children inherit all attributes owned and roles related to and played by their parent.
 Therefore, although not defined explicitly, we are right to assume that both `employment` and `board-membership` relate to the roles `member`, `group` and `party` and own the key attribute `reference-id`.

 <div class="alert">
 [Note]
-The attributes `reference-id` and `job-title` used in the example above are yet to be defined.
+Although the attributes above have been assigned to `affiliation` and `employment`, they are yet to be defined.
 We will soon learn how to [define an attribute](#defining-an-attribute).
 </div>

 Note the use of the `as` keyword.
 This is necessary to determine the correspondence between the role of the child and that of the parent.